 Any asset which cannot be readily liquidated, and the price of which cannot be ascertained immediately, cannot be used to meet the PoF requirements.
 Therefore, real estate assets, stocks etc. cannot be used.

-However, bank deposits, treasury bills, bonds, provident fund (India), Life Insurance Policy (only unconditional surrender value can be used. whole life insurance, term life cannot be used) and similar monetary investments that can be readily liquidated, can be used for PoF, without liquidating them.
+However, bank deposits, treasury bills, bonds, provident fund (India), Life Insurance Policy (only unconditional surrender value can be used. whole life insurance, term life cannot be used), and similar monetary investments that can be readily liquidated, can be used for PoF, without liquidating them.

 So as a rule of thumb any funds that can be liquidated on demand and on face value may be accepted as proof of funds.

-If you meet the majority of your POF over the required age and make small deposits nearer to your application to meet the fund requirement, then you may not have to prove the source of such deposit.
+If you meet the majority of your POF over the required age and make small deposits nearer to your application to meet the fund requirement, then you may not have to prove the source of such deposits.
 The proportion of the deposits should not be more than 10-20% if you do not wish to show their source.

 It’s also a good idea to clearly mention the details of your POF if they are not in the required format as per IRCC.
 Don’t leave it to their automatic understanding.